 A solicitor or Relate counsellor may be able to help you work out a financial deal before going to court, which could save you both a lot of money.

 If you have debts in both your names, then you are both responsible for them.
 You cannot close accounts until the debts have been repaid in full, but you can ask the lender to freeze the account so no further borrowing can be accrued.

 Joint financial products you have access to but are not using, like unused credit cards or joint current accounts, should be cancelled as soon as possible.

-Let your creditors know you are going through a divorce, as they may be able to give you some flexibility on dealing with your finances.
+Let your creditors know you are going through a divorce, as they may be able to give you some flexibility in dealing with your finances.

-If your partner disappears and cannot be contacted, you will be responsible for any debt they have.
-You will be expected to repay it all, as you are joint signatory.
+If your partner disappears and cannot be contacted, you will be responsible for any joint debt they have.
+You will be expected to repay it all, as you are a joint signatory.

 Make sure your lawyer gets financial compensation for you from the divorce settlement if this happens.

 Your rights to your home depend on whether you bought your property as joint tenants or tenants in common: